Man jailed for killing five-month-old girl

 Gordon McKay, 38, had originally been charged with her murder.

-However, at the High Court in Livingston he pleaded guilty to a lesser charge of culpable homicide.
+However, during his trial he pleaded guilty to a lesser charge of culpable homicide.

-Sentencing McKay, Judge Lord Uist told him his victim was an "innocent, defenceless child" and that he was guilty of an "extremely grave crime".
+Sentencing McKay at the High Court in Edinburgh, judge Lord Uist told him his victim was an "innocent, defenceless child" and that he was guilty of an "extremely grave crime".

 McKay, who had been looking after the infant, claimed he had found her cold to the touch on a beanbag in his living room.